 Alternatively travelling towards the mountain range, Mamiha with its beautiful church built in 1632 and its paved streets offers thermal springs and mud baths.

 Pica is the village equivalent of a flower and fruit garden supplied by natural springs it has a natural pool amongst its rocks as well as orange, lemon, lime, grapefruit, mangoes and guava trees.

 The famous ‘limon de Pica’ (pica lemon), which is used to make the best pisco sour, is originally from here.
-Pica’s old houses are decorated with bougainvillaea and the church is remarkable for its scene of the Last Supper, with real-size characters.
+Pica’s old houses are decorated with bougainvillea and the church is remarkable for its scene of the Last Supper, with real-size characters.

 The church in neighbouring is famous for its fruit honey pastes.
-Even a quick tour from lquique should not leave out La Tirana.
+Even a quick tour from Iquique should not leave out La Tirana.
 Every July 16th, on the day of the Virgen del Carmen, La Tirana celebrates Chile’s most colourful and popular religious holiday.

 About a hundred thousand people gather on this day to honour the Virgin with musical bands, groups of dancers and ‘devils’; wearing colourful masks and wonderful costumes.